AlibabaCloudDocs/gpdb/intl.en-US/FAQ/How to select an instance type?.md

 A group type and group quantity combo matches a specific computing capability.
 The computing capability is determined by the computing group type, number of CPUs, memory size, and the number of groups.

-HybridDB for PostgreSQL has two group types available:
+AnalyticDB for PostgreSQL has two group types available:

 -   High-performance group: the group type name starts with gpdb.group.**segsdx**.
 This type features a better I/O capability that secures higher performance.